thezon/ResumeWeb/README.md

 # resumeWeb
-This is a support project for training new clojure developers.
+This is a support project to assist with training of new clojure resouces.
 The following technologies are used:

 1) Clojure<br/>
 2) Cojurscript<br/>